Search

 I am from Syria.
 A fun fact about me is that I love to scuba dive.
 My favorite children’s book is “Llama Destroys the World”.
 My favorite place to visit is the ocean.
 I feel included when my voice is heard.
 I enjoy teaching students how to be principled, because it is necessary that they know what is right to do in this climate.
 My hope is to make our classroom a second home.
 My dream is to plant life changing learning experiences.

 molly jonesMs.
-Molly Jones
+Molly Jones, Team Lead

 Email: molly.jones@apsva.us